What is Covid Tracker Ireland?

 The HSE’s contact tracing app is live: so what is it all about?

 After weeks of testing and an €850,000 bill, the HSE’s contact tracing app is finally live.
-Available from Apple’s App Store and Google’s Play Store, the app is intended to be another weapon in the fight against the spread of Covid-19 in Ireland.
+Available from Apple’s App Store and Google’s Play Store, it is intended to be another weapon in the fight against the spread of Covid-19 in Ireland.

 What is it?